-These criteria and guidelines are not intended to be exhaustive.
-Any evaluation relating to the merits of a particular initial Business Combination may be based, to the extent relevant, on these general criteria and guidelines as well as other considerations, factors and criteria that the Company may deem relevant.
+These criteria and guidelines were not intended to be exhaustive.
+Any evaluation relating to the merits of a particular initial business combination might be based, to the extent relevant, on these general criteria and guidelines as well as other considerations, factors and criteria that the Company deems relevant.